 Basic Training in Medical Ophthalmology

 The purpose of the core foundation years is to provide a broad based initial training in ophthalmology with attainment of knowledge skills and professional behaviours relevant to the practice of ophthalmology in any specialist discipline.

-Information on Core Training application and entry process is available on the ICO website here.
+Information on Basic Training application and entry process is available on the ICO website here.

 Specialist Training in Medical Ophthalmology

 In medical retina, new advances in intraocular injections and laser have revolutionised the treatment of two common sight-threatening conditions, namely age-related macular degeneration and diabetic maculopathy.
 As these conditions are very responsive to the new therapies, the work is very rewarding.
 Over the next 20 years Ireland will see a significant increase in both older patients and diabetics and therefore, the number of medical ophthalmologists required to treat these patients is also expected to increase.

 Further information on the entry criteria for a career in medical ophthalmology is available on the ICO website here.